caseyamcl/wosclient/README.md

 thrown in the case that the client successfully connects to the server and receives an HTTP response, but WOS couldn't process the request.

-You can catch HTTP errors separately, such as 400, 500, connection timeout, etc.  To do this, use GuzzleExceptions:
+You can catch HTTP errors separately, such as 400, 500, connection timeout, etc by catching Guzzle Exceptions:

 ```php